 Has your water network or business been experiencing water leaks?
 Are you looking for information on water loss prevention?
-Maybe you’re trying to find water loss management services?
+Maybe you’re trying to find water loss management services or establish a non-revenue water project?
 Whatever your situation may be, you’ve come to the right place.

 Continue reading to learn more about why preventing water loss is important, the relevant measures and systems, and how Aqua Analytics is going about tackling this substantial issue.

 Water that has been produced and is ‘lost’ before it reaches the end-user is referred to as ‘non-revenue water’.
 High levels of non-revenue water are incredibly harmful to the quality of the water itself and the financial strength of water corporations.
 There are sizeable financial costs in having water utilities treat and pump water, only to see it leak back into the ground, combined with the loss in water that would otherwise have been sold.
 Moreover, better water loss control measures can protect public health by reducing the number of potential entry points for bacteria or disease-inducing pathogens.

 It is estimated that 34% of all water worldwide becomes non-revenue-water at some point.
 High levels of non-revenue are harmful to water supply, the financial strength of water corporations and public health.
 Effective water loss management will safeguard our planet’s long-term sustainability and protect public health.